-Other notable positions: He currently leads the Center for Energy Impact of The Boston Consulting Group and is also a member of the National Oil Council, the External Relations Council, Chairman of the German Marshall Fund of the US and Emeritus President of the United States Institute of Peace.
+Other notable positions: He currently leads the Center for Energy Impact of The Boston Consulting Group and is also a member of the National Oil Council, the External Relations Council, chairman of the German Marshall Fund of the US, and emeritus president of the United States Institute of Peace.

 Board committees: Member of the Delegate Committee.